klandolt/ImapMailRules/README.md

 ## Questions

 - For any questions and information.
-Ask me ;-)
+Ask me over github  ;-)